RAVE Restaurant Group Inc. (RAVE) on Track to Reach $2.50 in a Year

 RAVE Restaurant Group Inc. (RAVE): Who are the competitors?

-The company’s main competitors (and peers) include Domino’s Pizza Inc. (DPZ) that is trading 27.29% up over the past 12 months.
-Potbelly Corporation (PBPB) is -5.40% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Domino’s Pizza Inc. (DPZ) that is trading -1.83% down over the past 12 months.
+Potbelly Corporation (PBPB) is -8.61% down on the 1-year trading charts.
 Short interest in the company’s stock has fallen -1167.65% from the last report on Dec 30, 2020 to stand at a total of 0.14 million short shares sold with a short interest ratio of 0.01.